Jamazi4/bimcat/notes.md

 - if I need to update redux state
 - if it will work on account creation (might be too quick)

+--01.05.2025--
+Fixed sharing a little bit, plans before implementing composite libraries:

+- when selected library already contains component, switch button to remove
+- in componentContent allow change private
+- in libraryActionButtons do the same as browserActionbuttons, just switch the add to remove and add option in copy to include in cur lib
+- deleting user